cogentcore/core/goal/README.md

 }
 ```

 In general, the math mode syntax in _Goal_ is designed to be as compatible with Python NumPy / scipy syntax as possible, while also adding a few Go-specific additions as well -- see [Math mode](#math-mode) for details.
-All elements of a _Goal_ math expression are [tensors](../tensor), specifically `*tensor.Indexed`, which can represent everything from a scalar to an n-dimenstional tensor.
-These are called an "array" in NumPy terms.
+All elements of a _Goal_ math expression are [tensors](../tensor), which can represent everything from a scalar to an n-dimenstional tensor.
+These are called an "ndarray" in NumPy terms.

 The rationale and mnemonics for using `$` and `#` are as follows: